m-alzam/responsive-material-drawer/readme.md

-# Material Starter Kit
+# Responsive web design with Material
-## A file template to help you get started with Material Components for the Web
+## An implem that toggles between types of navigation drawer at a breakpoint

 This file template sets up the `webpack` configuration and installs the `npm` packages required to get Material Components for the Web up and running.
 It simply displays a Material button that says "Hello World"!